 - 1.1 The re-opener application should follow the Guidance in the main document unless indicated otherwise below.
-Additional points in this Appendix are to be taken as additional requirements to those in the main document. - 1.2 Applications for this re-opener must come from a single licensee, but contain a statement of agreement on the content of the re-opener application between the licensee who was originally assigned the responsibility and associated revenues for the output or project and the licensee who is able to deliver it with greater overall value to consumers.
+Additional points in this Appendix are to be taken as additional requirements to those in the main document. - 1.2 Applications for this re-opener must come from a single licensee, but contain a statement of agreement on the content of the re-opener application betweenwhich may be either the licensee who was originally assigned the responsibility and associated revenues for the output or project and the licensee who is able to deliver it with greater overall value to consumers deliverable and is proposing to reallocate the CAM activity ('Network A') or the licensee proposing to carry out a new activity in order to solve the original issue with greater overall value to consumers ('Network B').
+Applications must contain a statement of agreement on the content of the re-opener application between Network A and Network B which proposes to transfer responsibility for and associated revenue with the CAM activity.